andjadenic/Neural-Hidden-Markov-Model/README.md

 This project uses the model architecture described in the paper [Tran, Ke, et al. "Unsupervised neural hidden Markov models."
 (2016)](https://arxiv.org/abs/1609.09007).

 # Dataset
 The dataset used for training the model consists of 80 small sentence-tag pairs that imitate the WSJ corpus.
+This is **supervised learning**.

 The dataset is listed in [data/data.py](https://github.com/andjadenic/Neural-Hidden-Markov-Model/blob/master/data/data.py) file.